 - (i) The unlisted equity securities mainly represented a company incorporated in Hong Kong and engaged primarily in the business of managing a common ticketing and payment system.
-The Group designated its investments in unlisted equity securities at FVOCI (non-recycling), as the investments are held for strategic purposes.
-Dividends of \$91,454,000 (2022: \$64,861,000) were declared on these investments during the year. - (ii) During the year, expected credit loss of HK\$260,000,000 (2022: HK\$92,000,000) was recognised to reflect increases in credit risk for the investments in financial assets measured at FVOCI (recycling) in accordance with note 1(n)(i).
+The Group designated its investment in unlisted equity securities at FVOCI (non-recycling), as the investment is held for strategic purposes.
+Dividends of \$81,541,000 (2023: \$91,454,000) were declared by the investment during the year. - (ii) During the year, expected credit losses of HK\$171,000,000 (2023: HK\$260,000,000) was recognised to reflect the increase in credit risk for the investments in financial assets measured at FVOCI (recycling) in accordance with note 1(n)(i).